cocodelabs/cocode.org/content/pages/privacy-policy.md

   involving potential threats to the physical safety of any person, violations of [Terms of Service](/terms-of-service/), or as otherwise required by law.

-* We transfer information about you if GitHub is acquired by or merged with another company.
-In this event, GitHub will notify you before information about you is transferred and becomes subject to a different privacy policy.
+* We transfer information about you if Cocode is acquired by or merged with another company.
+In this event, Cocode will notify you before information about you is transferred and becomes subject to a different privacy policy.

 ### Data